Bosham CC Covid-19 Net Rules 2021

 The club is a place for all members of the community and guests.
 We behave in a way that makes everyone, from the small children to the oldest members of the community feel safe and welcome.

-We will all have opinions about teammates, umpires and opponents but we never use derogatory or offence words.
+We will all have opinions about teammates, umpires and opponents but we never use derogatory or offence language or gestures.

 Don’t ask who will do something for the club, step up and do it.